jgrassler/talks/magnum-debugging-101/full/main.md

 # Magnum Under The Hood

-Now that we've got a general idea of what Magnum is all about we'll zoom in a bit and take a look at how it accomplishes its job.
+Now that we've got a general idea of what Magnum is all about we'll zoom in a bit and accompany a cluster through its whole life cycle.

 # User...